 For human beings, discipline begins early in life, soon after we learn how to walk and talk.
 Once we’ve learned these basic skills, we become free to explore the world.
 However, that freedom from the confines of the crib exposes us to dangers from which we were previously sheltered.
 If not for our parents telling us to stay away from busy streets and hot stoves, we probably wouldn’t survive childhood.

-A parent does this not to deprive a child of the freedom to explore, but rather to balance this freedom with some degree of safety.
+A parent does this not to deprive a child of the freedom to explore, but rather to balance this freedom with a certain degree of safety.
 This is the first hint that freedom itself cannot exist without discipline.
 The key here is in who is applying that discipline.

 When you’re a child, you don’t know any better.
 You NEED an experienced adult to keep you in check, whether you like it or not.
 The purpose of maturity is to get you to a point where you no longer need to be held by the hand.
 The more mature you are, the less you’re supposed to need rules to live by.
 You should be smart enough not to hurt yourself or others.
 But how mature are the people you know?